toptensoftware/flashy/flashy/README.md

 Flashy v2 has self relocating kernel images of less than 10Kb each.
 They load quickly and allow for flashed images up to about 120Mb - which should be more than enough for even the largest projects.

+This also means Flashy can be used to flash itself :)

 ## Supported Devices